ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/Readme.md

 # Why does AI require brain emulation and data from a live host?

 Because real data works better than faked or stolen data, token parsing isn't enough, and why not how to learn faster from a AI version that learned from you [you]?

+Among other things, AI should make use of eeg or the like data in live time with live, asynchronous training on the new data.